harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 > [!important] The period of harmonic motion is $2\pi$ *in phase*, and $2\pi/\omega$ *in time*.
 > Both are called "period", but they live in different spaces.
+>
+> Note that the period in phase does not change, and the period in time is proportional to angular frequency.
+In other words, cosine always has a phase period of $2\pi$, but its time period depends on how fast phase advances in time.
+>
+> Be mindful of **Phase Space** and **Time Domain**.

 <center>. . .</center>